Anjoomnur0901/PalindromeChecker/README.md

-# My Maven Project
+# PalindromeChecker

 ## Overview
-This is a simple Maven project that demonstrates the structure and functionality of a basic Java application.
+This is a simple Maven-based Java application that checks whether a given string is a palindrome.
+It ignores punctuation, spaces, and case sensitivity — for example,
+`"A man, a plan, a canal: Panama"` is considered a valid palindrome.

 ## Project Structure

 ```
-my-maven-project
+PalindromeChecker
 ├── src
 │   ├── main
 │   │   └── java
-│   │       └── App.java
+│   │       └──  PalindromeChecker.java
 │   └── test
 │       └── java
-│           └── AppTest.java
+│           └── PalindromeCheckerTest.java
 ├── pom.xml
 └── README.md
 ```